manhhoang/Programming-Is-Awesome/README.md

 ### Micoservices Framework
 - [Lagom](http://www.lagomframework.com/) - Lagom is a framework for creating reactive microservice-based systems.
+- [Play Framework](https://www.playframework.com/) - Play Framework makes it easy to build web applications with Java & Scala.
+Play is based on a lightweight, stateless, web-friendly architecture.
+Built on Akka.
 - [Spring Boot](https://projects.spring.io/spring-boot/) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
+- [Dropwizard](http://www.dropwizard.io/) - Dropwizard is a Java framework for developing ops-friendly, high-performance, RESTful web services.
+- [Sparkjava](http://sparkjava.com/) - Spark Framework - Create web applications in Java rapidly.
+Spark is a micro web framework that lets you focus on writing your code, not boilerplate code.

 ### Monitoring
 - [Ganglia](http://ganglia.info/) - Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.